HSUPipeline/Overview/README.md

     - This is available in the [SortTEMPLATE](https://github.com/HSNPipeline/SortTEMPLATE)
 - CONVERT: converting the data to a standard data format, including neural and behavioural data
     - This is available in the [ConvertTEMPLATE](https://github.com/HSNPipeline/ConvertTEMPLATE)
-- ANALYZE: analyzing the data, including analyzing single-unit activity and relating it to behaviour
+- ANALYZE: analyzing the data, including analyzing single-neuron activity and relating it to behaviour
     - This is available in the [AnalyzeTEMPLATE](https://github.com/HSNPipeline/AnalyzeTEMPLATE)

 ## Resources